Why Use SSO

 Authentication Policies

-- Members who try to log in with OTP or Google will see a message directing them to use SSO.
+- Members who try to log in with OTP will see a message directing them to use SSO.

-- Only SSO authentication through your configured identity provider will be accepted.
+- Only authentication through your configured identity provider is accepted.

 What’s Next?